adamdehaven/shared-ui-components/packages/entities/entities-shared/README.md

 ## Features

 - Modal component for entity delete confirmation ([see the EntityDeleteModal docs for more info](docs/entity-delete-modal.md))
+- Base table component for entity list views ([see the EntityBaseTable docs for more info](docs/entity-base-table.md))

 ## Requirements

-- `vue` must be initialized in the host application
+- `vue` and `vue-router` must be initialized in the host application
 - `@kong/kongponents` must be added as a `dependency` in the host application, globally available via the Vue Plugin installation, and the package's style imports must be added in the app entry file.
 [See here for instructions on installing Kongponents](https://kongponents.konghq.com/#globally-install-all-kongponents).

 ## Included components

 - `EntityDeleteModal`
+- `EntityBaseTable`

 Reference the [individual component docs](#individual-component-documentation) for more info.